 Circulatory disorders are quite common in middle-aged and elderly folk.
 Hypertension is one of them.
 It is caused by cholesterol plaque deposits along the walls of the arteries, making them harden and constrict.

-Because the arteries are constricted, the blood exerts great force against the walls of the blood vessels, causing the blood pressure to rise.
+Because the arteries are constricted, the blood exerts great force against the walls of the veins, arteries and tiny capillaries, causing pressure to rise.
 The vessels lose their elasticity and springiness.
 So if the body needs more energy such as walking up stairs or exercising, it can be difficult to get it.

 Hardening of the Arteries